 The maps are filed in map-cases, usually one or two cases per pre-merger District, whilst the Alde Valley has three.
 The cases are now in the map-chest in our Help Centre, in the order A - B - C - E and F together - IP - M - W, matching the initials underlined in the previous paragraph.
 Within the cases, the maps are sorted by size with the smallest at the front (so nominally A2, then A1 and A0); and then (except for Ipswich) alphabetically by place-name.
 Be aware that, because of the maps' scale, rural parishes usually spread across more than one, and often we have maps only for outlying parts, not for the main village or its church.

 Exceptionally, the modern Ipswich maps are sorted by the first four characters of the postcode (such as "IP4 2"), and then the road or neighbourhood name.
-Most simply and broadly put, postcode area IP4 covers the north-east of the Borough, bordered by Henley Road, Northgate Street, Stoke Bridge (in the docks area) and Foxhall Road — whilst IP1 is the north-west and the rest of the town centre, IP2 is everything south of the river and IP3 is the remaining part in the south-east.
+Most simply and broadly put, postcode area IP4 covers the north-east of the Borough, bordered by Henley Road, Northgate Street, Stoke Bridge (in the docks area) and Foxhall Road — whilst IP1 is the north-west and the rest of the town centre, IP2 is everything south of the river and IP3 is Gainsborough, etc. in the south-east.

 The map-sheets are stored in the map-chest in our Help Centre, and are available to view whenever it is open — on first and third Saturdays from 10:00 until noon.
+We also have several folded maps of our area, as either genuine OS maps or other map-printers' reproductions, at a variety of scales.

 ☞ The easiest way to view online an early County Series map overlaid against its modern equivalent is to click here, then click on "georeferenced layer', and finally type a placename in which you're interested.
 You can slide the blue button to "change transparency of the overlay" to ease matching with the present day.